Ango-Jay/Star-Gallery/README.md

 # Star-Gallery
-Image gallery with newsletter created using pixabay and mailchimp api respectively
+Image gallery with newsletter created using pixabay and mailchimp api respectively.
+Tailwind css is built into the workflow with postcss and autoprefixer
 ## Tech stack
 - Reactjs
 - Tailwind css